Last Updated on

 Possible Health Problems

-Havanese Poodle mixes are relatively healthy, living an average of 10-14 years.
+As mentioned in the first paragraph the Havanese Poodle mixes are relatively healthy, living an average of 10-14 years.

 However, both parent breeds do commonly suffer from skin allergies brought on by contact or environmental factors.
 Speak with your veterinarian if this becomes an issue.